Sanish-Pradhananga/WebClient-Music-Information-System-2.0/README.md

 Web Client for MIS

 # Getting started
-Runt the login.html file to get started
+Run the login.html file to get started